acopperlily/happy-hour-cocktails/README.md

 ## Lessons Learned:

-Cycling through images can be tricky.
+Cycling through images can be tricky!
+I learned how to implement both arrows and navigation dots to produce a seamless scrolling effect with the drink images.

-## Examples:
+## More Examples:

 **Digital Canvas:** https://acopperlily.github.io/digital-canvas